bluecoastweb/hijack/README.md

 Extension Requirements
 ----------------------

-1. jQuery for the Control Panel
+jQuery for the Control Panel

 Extension Settings
 ------------------

-1. Javascript content to be injected into every page of the Control Panel:
+### Javascript content to be injected into every page of the Control Panel ###

 For example, supposing you'd like to hide the `URL Title` field in the `Edit Entry` page: